m-lab/ndt-server/spec/ndt7-protocol.md

 of what performance is possible with your device, your current internet connection (landline, Wi-Fi, 4G, etc.), the characteristics of your ISP and possibly of other ISPs in the middle, and the server being used.
-Also, the main measurement performed by ndt7 does not include by default overheads such as the WebSocket, the TLS, the TCP/IP, and the link layer headers (even though we also provide kernel-level information where `TCP_INFO` is available).
+The main metric measured by ndt7 is the goodput, i.e., the speed measured at application level, without including the overheads of WebSockets, TLS, TCP/IP, and link layer headers.
+But we also provide kernel-level information from `TCP_INFO` where available.
 For all these reasons we say that ndt7 performs application-level measurements.

 The presence of network issues (e.g. interference or congestion) should cause ndt7 to yield "bad" measurement results, where bad is implicitly